zencart/documentation/content/user/email/email_transport_methods.md

 ---
-title: Emails Transport Methods
+title: Email Transport Methods
-description: PHP, SMTP, SMTPAuth and Sendmail
+description: SMTPAuth and other ways to send email
 category: email
 weight: 10
 ---